On the Complexity of the Orbit Problem: Three-dimensional target space

-where $\lambda,\overline{\lambda}$ are the stems of ${\cal C}_{i}$ and $\overline{{\cal C}_{i}}$.
-We perform the collapsing operation to all self-conjugate classes as well, reducing the system of equations to an equivalent system based on the stems of the equivalence classes, not the actual eigenvalues of $A$.
-This is beneficial, because the stems cannot divide to give roots of unity, so we can use 4-tuples of equations to construct non-singular Skolem instances of order 4.
+where $\lambda,\overline{\lambda}$ are the representatives of ${\cls C}_i$ and $\overline{{\cls C}_i}$.
+We do the same to all self-conjugate classes as well, reducing the system of equations to an equivalent system based on the representatives of the equivalence classes, not the actual eigenvalues of $\matr{A}$.
+This is beneficial, because the representatives cannot divide to give roots of unity, so we can use 4-tuples of equations to construct non-degenerate linear recurrence sequences of order 4.